voyagermesh/voyager/docs/user-guide/component/certificate/create.md

           serviceName: test-service
           servicePort: 80
 ```
+When Your Ingress in ready.
+Set ingress IP/CNAME as your domain's A record.
+And Create a
+certificate resource.

 To Create a certificate with HTTP Provider you need to provide a ingress reference to certificate.
 ```yaml